- Book your private group workshop

-- To register, or ask a question: Email me TODAY!
+- Email me TODAY!

 The 5 Competencies

 We’ve reached a point in history where nearly every person is in some way affected by society’s heightened focus on beauty images, health, and weight.
 The emphasis on how we look and what we weigh has influenced the way most people perceive and care for their bodies.
-This support group, based on the Be Body Positive Model, will teach you five powerful Competencies to help you develop resources and a renewed energy to take care of your body.
+This workshop, based on the Be Body Positive Model, will teach you five powerful Competencies to help you develop resources and a renewed energy to take care of your body.
 These core Competencies are fundamental skills we practice on a daily basis to live peacefully and healthfully in our bodies.
 When we become proficient—competent—at using these skills, we are able to care for ourselves in body, mind, and spirit from a place of self-love and appreciation.

 - Reclaim Health